-To start, we note that since the time that most complaints were filed, the Department of Health and Human Services ("HHS") has made additional pro rata distribution of risk corridors collections to many of the plaintiffs before this Court.
-HHS is now determining the precise amount of risk corridors payments paid to and remaining for each health insurance issuer before this Court, as well as to any issuer with a potential risk corridors claim.
-Agency staff requires additional time to review the record of payments and charges and the history of distributions made to ensure they are complete and accurate.
+To start, the Department of Health and Human Services ("HHS") is now determining the precise amount of risk corridors payments paid to and remaining for each health insurance issuer before this Court, as well as to any issuer with a potential risk corridors claim.
+Agency staff requires additional time to review the record of payments and charges and the history of distributions made, including distributions made after some risk corridors complaints were filed in this Court, to ensure they are complete and accurate.
 HHS must finish this review before the United States will be in a position to pursue a potential consensual resolution of an issuer's case, and that review is most efficiently done on a program-wide, rather than piecemeal (or ad hoc) basis.